alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 If you import solid wood packaging from outside the EU or from Portugal, specify in your 'supplier' contract with the exporter that it must meet [International Standards for Phytosanitary Measures 15](http://www.forestry.gov.uk/pdf/fcph004.pdf/$file/fcph004.pdf)(ISPM15).

+If you receive solid wood packaging from another EU country specify in your contract that it must either meet:

+* ISPM15
+* be bark-free or have a plant passport (tell them that if it's kiln dried, it must also be marked KD)

-This will help to protect you if the wood packaging you're receiving fails an inspection by the UK Forestry Commission and you're asked to pay for one or more of the following:
+This will help to protect you if the wood packaging you're receiving fails an inspection and you're asked to pay for one or more of the following:

 - repackaging  of the goods
 - treatment and marking of the wood packaging to meet ISPM15 requirements